SEA-ARMi/SEA-ARMi.github.io/research/SlideCulture.md

 ### 2. Processes
 The slide culture preparation must be done in Biosafety Cabinet (BSC).<br>
-Step 1: Prepare all equipment in the BSC and put the forceps and spatula or scalpel into the ethanol in the jar.<br>
+**Step 1**: Prepare all equipment in the BSC and put the forceps and spatula or scalpel into the ethanol in the jar.<br>
-Step 2: Put the V-shape glass rod to the Petri dish.<br>
+**Step 2**: Put the V-shape glass rod to the Petri dish.<br>
-Step 3: Add the sterile water 500 uL to the Petri dish.<br>
+**Step 3**: Add the sterile water 500 uL to the Petri dish.<br>
-Step 4: Put the slide glass to the V-shape glass rod, please put it carefully and avoid too many movements for making the slide glass keep on the position.
+**Step 4**: Put the slide glass to the V-shape glass rod, please put it carefully and avoid too many movements for making the slide glass keep on the position.
 (Figure 1)
 {%
   include figure.html
   image="images/protocol/SC1.PNG"